irgfw/irgfw-website/content/projects/project1.md

 #### Understanding The Iranian Great Firewall
 ##### Report 1 - December 2024

 We introduce our first report, **Technical Analysis of the IRGFW: Understanding the Iranian Great Firewall**.
 This report, published in December 2024, offers a detailed technical examination of the IRGFW, its architecture, operational methods, and impacts.
-It covers topics such as Deep Packet Inspection _(DPI)_, DNS filtering, Active-Probing, and protocol behavior.
-The report serves as a valuable resource for researchers and professionals who seek insights into Islamic Regime of Iran’s internet censorship infrastructure.
+It covers topics such as Deep Packet Inspection _(DPI)_, DNS filtering, Active-Probing, and protocol behaviour.
+The report serves as a valuable resource for researchers and professionals who seek insights into the Islamic Regime of Iran’s internet censorship infrastructure.

 Access the full report below for detailed analysis.